CiscoDevNet/webex-meetings-python-samples/README.md

         Edit `.env` to specify your Webex credentials

-    1. Click on the Debug tag, then the Launch configurations drop-down in the upper left.
+    1. Click on the Debug tab, then the Launch configurations drop-down in the upper left.

         Select the sample you wish to run, e.g. 'Python: Launch sampleFlow.py`